microsoft/amelabs/azmon-labs/README.md

 7. Install AMA Forwarder on Red Hat VM
 8. Install CEF Simulator on Ubuntu VM
 9. Configure auto-shutdown for all VMs and VMSS
-10. Deploy VMSS auto-shutdown Azure Function
+10. Deploy VMSS auto-shutdown Azure Automation Runbook

 **Note**: All scripts now use parameter-based invocation instead of reading from JSON files, making them more robust and automation-friendly.